Big Ass Lake

-Big Ass Lake (/'bɪɡ æs leɪk/) is a glacial lake in Halifax County, Nova Scotia, Canada.
+Big Ass Lake is a glacial lake in Halifax County, Nova Scotia, Canada.
 It is located 60 km to the northeast of Halifax, the capital city of Nova Scotia and 253 km from Sydney, Nova Scotia.
+The lake was formally named on March 5, 1953.

 Geography

-The lake measures 555 meters across at its widest point, while its longest diagonal length measures approximately 750 m.
+The lake measures 555 m across at its widest point, while its longest diagonal length measures approximately 750 m.
 Surface area is approximately 150000 m2.
 Depth measures about 3 to 8 m.
 The lake has no islands.

-Hydrology

-It is connected to Gold Lake by a unnamed creek.
-The lake is surrounded by wooded forest, geological features and wetlands.
+It is connected to Gold Lake by an unnamed creek.
 Lakes nearby include Dreadnought Lake, Little Mud Lake, North Twin Lake and South Twin Lake.

 The lake has two arms: one located at the southeastern corner and another oriented toward the east-southeast.

-Geology

-Big Ass Lake is a glacial lake formed during the last glacial retreat of the Pleistocene epoch.
-As glaciers receded from the Halifax County region approximately 12,000 years ago, depressions in the bedrock were left behind, which eventually filled with meltwater to form the lake.
-The surrounding landscape features glacial till, moraines, and erratic boulders, reflecting the lake's glacial origins.

-The bedrock in the area primarily consists of granitic and metamorphic rocks typical of Nova Scotia’s Eastern Shore, with some localized deposits of quartz and feldspar.
-Sediment cores from the lake indicate a mixture of clay, silt, and organic material, which provides a record of post-glacial ecological succession.